 Read on to find out how non-mortgage liens are enforced.

-Once a non-mortgage lien is placed on your home, the holder of the lien can choose to take one of two routes.
+Once a non-mortgage lien is placed on your home, the lien holder can choose to take one of two routes.
 The lienholder can simply sit back and wait for the day you decide to sell or refinance your home.
 No buyer will want to purchase your home, nor will any lender refinance your mortgage, with the lien still attached.
 At that time, you'll be forced to pay off the holder of the non-mortgage lien to have the lien removed.

 One factor is the homestead exemption, which exempts a certain portion of the value of a debtor's primary residence from liability to certain creditors.
 (Depending on the state, the homestead exemption might not apply to mortgage liens, mechanics' liens, and property tax liens.)

-Even if the non-mortgage lien is foreclosed outside of court, there are still costs involved, such as the cost of publishing notice of the foreclosure sale in a newspaper and payment to the sheriff or other official administering the foreclosure auction.
+Even if the non-mortgage lien is foreclosed outside of court, costs are still involved, such as the cost of publishing notice of the foreclosure sale in a newspaper and payment to the sheriff or other official administering the foreclosure auction.

 One exception touched upon above relates to property tax liens.
 In a number of states, property tax liens will take priority over all other liens, including mortgage liens, regardless of when the lien was recorded.
 Because of the super-priority of property tax liens, many mortgages give the lender the right to collect property taxes from the borrower or foreclose if the homeowner fails to pay property taxes.
-In the event of foreclosure of a property tax lien, a mortgage lender will often pay the delinquent property taxes, roll that amount into the outstanding mortgage debt, and foreclose on its own.
+In the event of a property tax lien foreclosure, a mortgage lender will often pay the delinquent property taxes, roll that amount into the outstanding mortgage debt, and foreclose on its own.

 If you're facing a foreclosure and have questions about whether the foreclosure will extinguish a non-mortgage lien or another type of liens on your home—or if you have questions about how the foreclosure process works—consider talking to a local foreclosure attorney.